edeoliveira/Mailster/README.txt

 IMPORTANT : <...> notation is used to replace a user custom value

-You must run Mailster with an appropriate user because binding to SMTP port needs privileges.
+You must run Mailster with an appropriate user because binding to SMTP or POP3 ports needs privileges.

 Currently, i've successfully ran Mailster in the following environments :
 - Mandriva 2007 distribution with xulrunner 1.8.0.4 and jdk 1.5.0_11